tilt-dev/tilt/docs/_build/html/_sources/index.md.txt

 Local Kubernetes development with no stress.

-Tilt helps you develop your microservices locally without slowing you down or making you play Twenty Questions with `kubectl`.
+[Tilt](https://tilt.build) helps you develop your microservices locally.

-Questions?
-Comments?
-Just want to say hi?
-[File an issue on GitHub](https://github.com/windmilleng/tilt/issues) or find us on the Kubernetes slack in [**#tilt**](https://kubernetes.slack.com/messages/CESBL84MV/).

-## Overview

 Run `tilt up` to start working on your services in a complete dev environment configured for your team.

-Tilt watches what you're working on so that it can bring your environment up-to-date in real-time.
+Tilt watches your files for edits, automatically builds your container images, and applies any changes to bring your environment up-to-date in real-time.
+Think `docker build && kubectl apply` or `docker-compose`.

 The screencast below demonstrates what a typical Tilt session looks like: starting multiple microservices, making changes to them, and seeing any new errors